microsoft/opensource-management-portal/docs/configuration.md

 ## Minimum Configuration

-If you place a JSON file `env.json` above the directory of your cloned repo (to prevent committing secrets to your repo by accident or in your editor), you can configure the following extreme minimum working set to use the app.
+If you place a `.env` file above the directory of your cloned repo (to prevent committing secrets to your repo by accident or in your editor), you can configure the following extreme minimum working set to use the app.